Chart Color Schemes

 Redcliffe features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 56.3% of all households, including 15.2% couples with children, 27.3% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 43.7%, with lone person households at 40.3% and group households comprising 3.4%.
-The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.3.
+Family households compose 56.3 percent of all households, including 15.2 percent couples with children, 27.3 percent couples without children, and 12.9 percent single parent families.
+Non-family households account for the remaining 43.7 percent, with lone person households at 40.3 percent and group households comprising 3.4 percent of the total.
+The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households